US and Israel launch a major attack on Iran and Trump urges Iranians to 'take over your government'

 Meanwhile, Bahrain said that a missile attack targeted the U.S. Navy’s 5th Fleet headquarters in the island kingdom.
 Witnesses heard sirens and explosions in Kuwait, home to U.S. Army Central.
 Explosions could be also be heard in Qatar.

-Iraq and the United Arab Emirates closed their airspace, and sirens sounded in Jordan.

-Iraqi officials also reported a drone strike hit a headquarters of the Iran-backed Kataib Hezbollah militia in Iraq, killing two people and wounding three Saturday.
-The group had earlier threatened to enter the fray should Iran come under attack.
-An Israeli military official said Israel was not aware of any Israeli strikes on Kataib Hezbollah headquarters in Iraq.

-The Iranian-backed Houthis in Yemen, meanwhile, vowed to resume attacks on Red Sea shipping routes and on Israel, according to two senior Houthi officials.
+The Iranian-backed Houthis in Yemen vowed to resume attacks on Red Sea shipping routes and on Israel, according to two senior Houthi officials.
 They spoke on condition of anonymity because there was no official announcement from the Houthi leadership.

 U.S. embassies or consulates in Qatar, United Arab Emirates and Israel posted on social media that they told staffers to shelter in place and recommended all Americans “do the same until further notice.”